 The minimum final resistance shall be twice the initial resistance, or as specified.
-Final resistance values have been removed as several products have been designed with efficiencies for markets that will not support the higher pressure drops previously required.
+The choice of final pressure drop will change the dust holding capacity and possibly the arrestance such that care should be taken in comparing values.
+Designated final resistance values have been removed as several products have been designed with efficiencies for markets that will not support the higher pressure drops previously required.

-ADDENDUM b AVERAGE ARRESTANCE AND DUST HOLDING CAPACITY (DHC)
+AVERAGE ARRESTANCE AND DUST HOLDING CAPACITY (DHC)

-Arrestance and DHC values will be reported on all filters tested per 52.2 testing procedures.
-While these values will be reported they are not part of the mandatory reporting for MERV unless the values are in MERV's 1 through 4.
+Arrestance and DHC values will be reported on all filters tested per 52.2 testing procedures and is the only value reported for MERV values 1 through 4.